Get Approved for up to $35,000 in 3 minutes

 If you’re looking for a challenge, and want to do your taxes the old fashioned way (hard copy paper version), paper T1 returns can be filed to the following addresses.

-• On or before April 30, 2024
+• On or before April 30, 2025

 • On or before June 15 for the self-employed

 It's important to get ahead of these deadlines because the CRA will impose interest and penalties on any amount owed after these dates.
-If for some reason, you don’t think you can make these deadlines because of circumstances beyond your control, the CRA might waive any late-filing penalties or applicable interest in the case you owe a balance.
+If, for some reason, you don’t think you can make these payment deadlines because of circumstances beyond your control, the CRA might waive any late-filing penalties or applicable interest in the case you owe a balance.
 Some exceptional circumstances include:

 • Serious illness, accident, death of a family member, emotional or mental distress